 - Make sure to get enough of sleep before going to get your tattoo.

 - Make sure to eat before coming to the session.

-During the session:
+During the Session

 - Bring your headphones and listen to some light music.

-- Play a movie or some funny videos during the session
+- Play a movie or some funny videos during the session.

-After the session:
+After the Session

-- You can use pain killers every 6 hours to lessen the pain.
+- You can use painkillers every 6 hours to lessen the pain.

-- Make sure to stay hydrate.
+- Make sure to stay hydrated.

 - Wear loose clothing and rest the inked area as much as you can.